LiskArchive/lisk-legacy-docs/setup/source.md

 ### Create a new user

-In order to install the required prerequisites, it is necessary to have a user with sudo rights on the server.
+To install the required prerequisites, it is necessary to have a user with sudo rights on the server.
-In order to run and manage a Lisk Core node in the future, please create a separate 'Lisk' user like so:
+To run and manage a Lisk Core node in the future, please create a separate 'Lisk' user like so:

 #### Ubuntu